 I use elements from my surroundings to produce gestural and metaphorical paintings that question and refigure familiar forms, focusing on topics such as spatiality, the natural world, organic systems, and gridded structures.
-Rendered in shades of blue with explosions of violets and yellows, layers of familiar shapes – often referencing the natural world – and blocks of color – suggesting ambiguity and universality – float above and below painted marks., I often build Thecompositions in response tooften play off a grid, within which the shapes and marks pushing and pulling against each other to dissolve hierarchies of space.
+Rendered in shades of blue with explosions of violets and yellows, layers of familiar shapes – often referencing the natural world – float above and below painted marks.
+I often build compositions in response to a grid, within which the shapes and marks push and pull against each other to dissolve hierarchies of space.
 Residue of forms and sketched lines remain as visible trains of thought, lending the finished paintings a nascent feeling of emerging.

 My influences range from expressionism with its exuberant color and mark-making and a minimalist tradition with its subtle approach, frugality of means and attention to process.
 At the heart of the work is a desire to share a moment of transformation, reveling in the profound as an accumulation of ordinary, even overlooked, moments.